MLA Format

 1. give your reader a brief description of the source within the text of your paper, known as a Parenthetical Citation

 2. give your reader a full description of the source at the end of your paper, known as a list of Works Cited.
-Proper technique is described on this page.

 Proper technique depends on the type of source you are citing.
 Below are instructions for the most common: